INSIDE: A sneak peek into the Christmas House Rovaniemi gift shop in Lapland.

 The Christmas House shop stocks only a few Moomin souvenirs, but their selection is different to what we’ve seen elsewhere.

-Hot tip: We recommend a visit to the Moomin Shop in the Santa Claus Gift House to buy all your Moomin souvenirs too.
+Hot tip: We recommend a visit to the Moomin Shop in the Santa Claus Gift House nearby to buy more of the best Moomin souvenirs too.

 Looking for something unique to take home?